Akuli/python-tutorial/using-functions.md

 >>>
 ```

 But that includes `''`.
-One way to show text to the user without `''` is with the print function, which was previously used for printing a `None`.
+One way to show text to the user without `''` is with the print function.
 In Python, printing doesn't have anything to do with physical printers, it just means showing text on the screen.

 ```py
 >>> print('Hello!')